drupalprojects/examples/STANDARDS.md

 the codebase to pass a given rule or sniff.
 Patches which do this should be limited to a single rule or sniff, in order make the patch easier to review.

+Examples also uses the Coder project (`drupal/coder`), which adds additional Drupal-specific coding standards.
+We're currently locked to Coder version 8.2.8, but this should change to reflect the state of core's coding standards.

 Installing phpcs
 ----------------

-Generally: Use Composer to add Drupal's Coder project to your root Drupal project.
+Use Composer to add Drupal's Coder project to your root Drupal project.
 Coder contains the PHP_CodeSniffer rules we need, and also requires `phpcs`.

 Then tell `phpcs' where our Drupal-specific rules are.

 Like this:

     $ cd my/drupal/root/
-    $ composer require drupal/coder
+    $ composer require drupal/coder 8.2.8
     // Composer installs Coder, which requires PHP_CodeSniffer as well.
     // Configure phpcs to use the Drupal standard rules...
     $ ./vendor/bin/phpcs --config-set installed_paths /path/to/drupal/vendor/drupal/coder/coder_sniffer/